NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 ### Question 3

-Which of the following are computers that execute code?
+Which of the following are computers that execute code? _(You may select more than one answer)_

 <details>
 <summary>